perrinod/perrinod.github.io/competitions.md

 Control a chef and prepare food for customers as quickly as possible to earn more points than the other players.
 Co-op Bot vs Co-op Bot program competition.

 * Current League: Gold
-* Currently Ranked: 5 in the United States

-<a href ="https://www.codingame.com/multiplayer/bot-programming/code-a-la-mode"> Codingame code a la mode</a>
+<a href ="https://www.codingame.com/multiplayer/bot-programming/code-a-la-mode" target="_blank"> Codingame code a la mode</a>

 <center><h1>Coding Problems</h1></center>